Tlots/TF2-Currency-Tracker-py/README.md

 • pip install requests
 • pip install discord-webhook
 • pip install colorama
-or if you want to skip all of that just go to the folder in cmd and use "pip install -r requests.txt"
+or if you want to skip all of that just go to the folder in cmd and use "pip install -r requirements.txt"

 # What Do I Do Now?
 SETUP
 After you have installed everything you will need to change these lines: